 Course restriction: must be in 200 series.
-Minimum Number of Mechanical Engineering Units in Area of Concentration Twelve semester units (must be in 200 series and letter-graded).
-Minimum Grade Point Averages (GPAs) All students are required to have a minimum overall grade point average of 3.0.
-Minimum Units You Are Required to Take in Order to Be Registered Each Semester Full time graduate students must enroll in 12 Semester units each semester Maximum Number of Units Transferable Towards Master's of Engineering Degree A master of engineering student may petition to transfer up to 4 semester units or 6 quarter units of 200-level courses completed as a graduate student at another UC campus.
+Minimum Number of Mechanical Engineering Units in Area of Concentration 12 semester units (must be in 200 series and letter-graded).
+Only courses with a C- or better can count towards graduate requirements.
+Minimum Grade Point Averages (GPAs) All students are required to have a minimum overall grade point average of 3.0 Minimum Units You Are Required to Take in Order to Be Registered Each Semester Full-time graduate students must enroll in 12 Semester units each semester.
+Maximum Number of Units Transferable Towards Master's of Engineering Degree A master of engineering student may petition to transfer up to 4 semester units or 6 quarter units of 200-level courses completed as a graduate student at another UC campus.
 Advancement To Candidacy Students should apply for advancement to candidacy at the beginning of their second semester.
 Comprehensive Leadership and Technical Exam A student must pass a comprehensive leadership exam and a comprehensive technical exam to receive their MEng degree..
-Concentrations - Advanced Energy Technology - Bio/Mechanics (new area) - Experiential Advanced Control Systems Design - Fluids/Ocean (new area) - Mems/Nano (new area) - Modeling & Simulation of Physical Processes & Systems - Product Design Courses Required Courses Require eu • • ualized study list per student's interest in ea, including the courses below: ENGIN 270A Organizational Behavior for Engineers 1 ENGIN 270B R&D Technology Management & Ethics 1 ENGIN 270C Teaming & Project Management 1 Choose ENGIN 270D or ENGIN 270E ENGIN 270D Entrepreneurship for Engineers 1 ENGIN 270E Technology Strategy & Industry Analysis 1 Choose ENGIN 270F or ENGIN 270G ENGIN 270F Data Analytics 1 ENGIN 270G Marketing & Product Management 1 ENGIN 270H Accounting & Finance for Engineers 1 ENGIN 296MA Master of Engineering Capstone Project 3 ENGIN 296MB Master of Engineering Capstone Project 2 ENGIN 295 Communications for Engineering Leaders (1 unit in fall and 1 unit in spring) 1 For more detailed information, please refer to the following page: http://me.berkeley.edu/graduate-student-handbook/62-master-engineering-degree-requirements.
-Mechanical Engineering Expand all course descriptions [+]Collapse all course descriptions [-] MEC ENG C200 Design, Evaluate, and Scale Development Technologies 3 Units Terms offered: Fall 2019, Spring 2019, Fall 2018, Fall 2017 This required course for the Designated Emphasis in Development Engineering will include projects and case studies, many related to projects at UC Berkeley, such as those associated with the Development Impact Labs (DIL).
+Concentrations - · Advanced Energy Technology - · Biomechanics (new area) - · Control of Robotic and Autonomous Systems - Fluids and Ocean (new area) - Mems/Nano (new area) - Mechanics and Dynamics (new area) - Modeling & Simulation of Advanced Manufacturing Processes - Product Design Courses Required Approved individualized study list per student's interest in concentration area, including the courses below: ENGIN 270A Organizational Behavior for Engineers 1 ENGIN 270B R&D Technology Management & Ethics 1 ENGIN 270C Teaming & Project Management 1 Choose ENGIN 270D or ENGIN 270E ENGIN 270D Entrepreneurship for Engineers 1 ENGIN 270E Technology Strategy & Industry Analysis 1 Choose ENGIN 270F or ENGIN 270G ENGIN 270F Data Analytics 1 ENGIN 270G Marketing & Product Management 1 ENGIN 270H Accounting & Finance for Engineers 1 ENGIN 296MA Master of Engineering Capstone Project 3 ENGIN 296MB Master of Engineering Capstone Project 2 ENGIN 295 Communications for Engineering Leaders (1 unit in fall and 1 unit in spring) 1 For more detailed information, please refer to the following page: https://me.berkeley.edu/graduate/meng/.
+Mechanical Engineering Expand all course descriptions [+]Collapse all course descriptions [-] MEC ENG C200 Design, Evaluate, and Scale Development Technologies 3 Units Terms offered: Fall 2020, Fall 2019, Spring 2019, Fall 2018 This required course for the Designated Emphasis in Development Engineering will include projects and case studies, many related to projects at UC Berkeley, such as those associated with the Development Impact Labs (DIL).
 Student teams will work with preliminary data to define the problem.
 They will then collect and analyze interview and survey data from potential users and begin to design a solution.
 Students will explore how to use novel monitoring technologies and "big data" for product improvement and evaluation.
 The student teams will use the case studies (with improvements based on user feedback and data analysis) to develop a plan for scaling and evaluation with a rigorous controlled trial.